 This platform for business was created by Guillaume Decugis and Marc Rougier in 2011, and their audience has grown up to more than 4 mln people since then.

 The main principle followed by the authors can be termed as “cost-effective content marketing,” whereby the main focus is placed on the maximum ROI.
-In case of free subscription, case studies and blog posts become available.
+In the case of a free subscription, case studies and blog posts become available.
 New articles are published 3-4 times per month.
 The website is interesting for its hands-on approach, evidenced by the numerous case studies published on it.

 This blog by Valeria Maltoni has been online since 2006.
 Advertising Age has included it into the list of TOP 30 best blogs three times.